-- When snorkelling, be aware that touching coral formations hinder their growth - and note that coral cuts are prone to infection. - ↗ Do not collect or buy any coral or shell. - In limestones caves, do not touch formations as natural body oils hinder their growth and discolour the limestone.
-These have taken thousands of years to shape into what you can see today! - Reduce deforestation by avoiding unnecessary use of scarce firewood by limiting beach bonfires. - On nature treks, when you need to bathe in streams or lakes, limit soap usage and/or use organic soap and shampoo. - Detergent powder is even more harmful to the natural ecosystem, so avoid using it when possible.
+In limestones caves, do not touch formations as natural body oils hinder their growth and discolour the limestone.
+These have taken thousands of years to shape into what you can see today!
+Reduce deforestation by avoiding unnecessary use of scarce firewood such as limiting beach bonfires.
+On nature treks, when you need to bathe in streams or lakes, limit soap usage and/or use organic soap and shampoo.
+Detergent powder is even more harmful to the natural ecosystem, so avoid using it when possible.